NexitSrl/aiutino-sdk/net/1.1.0/README.md

     IDocument document = activity.getDocument("c7e3d6f4-ad56-42f2-bcd5-f217a24089ee");
     IDownloadDocument result = document.getResult();

 The content type of the result can be read using the Document.getResultType() method that returns a **DocumentType** value.
-The *DocumentType* object is an enumeration that can assume the values PDF, JSON or TXT.
+The *DocumentType* object is an enumeration that can assume the values PDF, JSON, TXT, AUDIO, IMAGE, VIDEO, EXCEL, WORD, MAIL, ARCHIVE or XML.

 The **IDownloadDocument** interface, allows to access the following properties: